 How to make heart string lights.

-1..
-First, place the heart-shaped cookie cutter onto a sheet of shrink plastic and draw around it.
+Step 1: First, place the heart-shaped cookie cutter onto a sheet of shrink plastic and draw around it.
 Then cut out the heart shape.

 For these string lights, I just went for a simple striped design.
 However, if you want to be more creative decorate your hearts with different designs.
 You might want to check out my embroidered hearts for more ideas for heart designs and patterns.

-5. Carry on sticking the heart shapes to the copper wire until they are all stuck down.
+Step 5: Continue sticking the heart shapes to the copper wire until they are all stuck down.
 There were about 20 plastic hearts on my string of lights.

-These lights make for a lovely fun Valentine’s decoration.
-However, you could use different shaped cookie cutters to make other shaped string lights.
+These lights make for a lovely, fun Valentine’s decoration.
+However, you could use different-shaped cookie cutters to make other-shaped string lights.

 Also, some plastic packaging can be shrunk like the shrink plastic sheets, so you might want to play around with some of your plastic waste and use that instead for a more eco-friendly craft.
 I have a great tutorial on how to make shrink plastic earrings and many more Shrinky dink ideas.